Reading

 TALK THROUGH STORIES

-At Salterhebble, we use Talk Through Stories in Reception, Year 1 and Year 2.
+We use Talk Through Stories in Reception, Year 1 and Year 2.
 This is designed to extend and deepen children's vocabulary so that they can understand the books they will soon be able tor read for themselves.
 In story time, we help children to get to know the story really well: the plot, the characters and their actions in motives.
 In vocabulary time, we explore eight words from the story.
 These words have been specifically selected to develop children's understanding of each work in the context of their everyday lives.

 Reciprocal Reading